The Impact of Devolution on Local Health System Financing: A Synthetic Difference-in-Differences Study of Greater Manchester, England

 Background

 Determining the effects of devolution policies through health system financing is pivotal in understanding their impact.
 Few existing studies have considered total health and care system expenditure, overlooking the transfer of resources through spending in different services locally.
-We evaluated the impact of devolution in Greater Manchester, an area in England which received devolved health and social care powers from 2016, on the whole system of local public expenditures on health and care.
+We evaluated the impact of devolution in Greater Manchester (GM), an area in England which received devolved health and social care powers from 2016, on the whole system of local public expenditures on health and care.

 Methods